 Professor Acuna teaches courses for the Applied Data Science and Information Management graduate degrees.
 He is currently the teacher and Professor of Record for the course IST 718: Advanced Information Analytics.

-Past Master’s students have done internships in Silicon Valley (e.g., Airbnb), are working in major consulting companies (e.g., Ernst & Young, Goldman Sachs), and are broadly working as data scientists.
+Past Master’s students have done internships in Silicon Valley (e.g., Airbnb, Google), are working in major consulting companies (e.g., Ernst & Young, Goldman Sachs), and are broadly working as data scientists.
 Please see the People section.

 About the position